“The opposite of depression is not happiness, but vitality”

 About my counselling approach:

-I specialise in working with women, as this is where my life experience, training and personal values are best expressed.
+I specialise in working with neurodivergent women, as this is where my life experience, training and personal values are best expressed.
 If you’re a man (or male identified) and in search of a counsellor I highly recommend having a browse of the either the ACA’s “find a counsellor” page or having a look on “Psychology Today”.

 I have a ‘whole person’ approach to mental health, and believe that wellbeing and vitality are ‘bio-psycho-social’ – that is, our mental health and emotional wellbeing are influenced very strongly by: